COVID-19 pandemic in the Philippines: Services

 Following directives from the Philippine government, several fast food and restaurant chains suspended dine-in services and restricted operations to take-out and delivery.
-Online food ordering services such as GrabFood and Foodpanda temporarily halted during the enhanced community quarantine but eventually resumed operations in Luzon during the quarantine period.
+Online food ordering services such as GrabFood and Foodpanda temporarily halted during the enhanced community quarantine in Luzon but eventually resumed operations.

-Several restaurants and coffee shops across the country offered free food and beverages to front line professionals involved in the pandemic, especially health care workers.
+Several restaurants and coffee shops across the country offered free food and beverages to front-line professionals involved in the pandemic, especially health care workers.

 Production and distribution

-Food production and distribution slowed down during the pandemic, especially in Luzon, primarily due to the lack of financial assistance and inaccessibility of transportation resulting from community quarantine measures being implemented across numerous local governments.
+Food production and distribution slowed during the pandemic, especially in Luzon, primarily due to a lack of financial assistance and limited access to transportation resulting from community quarantine measures.
 The delivery of fresh vegetables from the province of Benguet, which supplies the country with over 80 percent of the country's highland vegetable requirements, was halted due to the implementation of an "extreme enhanced" community quarantine in La Trinidad.
 Local government officials advised local rice farmers to sell their harvests to them, assuring them that they would help distribute it to their respective communities amid the border restrictions.

-On March 27, Vietnam announced that it would reduce its production and exportation of rice due to food security amid the pandemic.
-The Philippines, the largest importer of rice in the world, imports 25% of its rice from Vietnam.
-Agriculture Secretary William Dar assured that there would be "no shortage of the staple during the duration of the enhanced community quarantine and beyond" as "harvest [is] already coming in."
-Dar also stated the Department of Agriculture's plans to initiate early planting in the Cagayan Valley and Central Luzon, two of the largest rice producers in the country, ahead of the third quarter of 2020.
+On March 27, Vietnam announced that it would reduce its rice production and exports due to food security amid the pandemic.
+The Philippines, the world's largest importer of rice, imports 25% of its rice from Vietnam.
+Agriculture Secretary William Dar assured the public there would be "no shortage of the staple during the duration of the enhanced community quarantine and beyond" as "[the] harvest [is] already coming in."
+Dar also stated the Department of Agriculture planned to initiate early planting in the Cagayan Valley and Central Luzon, two of the largest rice producers in the country, ahead of the third quarter of 2020.

-Production of canned fish in the country was adversely affected with Zamboanga City, which accounts for 85% of the country's canned fish industry, announcing it would reduce the production of canned fish in the Philippines by 50–60% due to difficulties encountered following the implementation of a city-wide lockdown.
+Production of canned fish in the country was adversely affected, with Zamboanga City, which accounts for 85% of the country's canned fish industry, announcing it would reduce the production of canned fish in the Philippines by 50–60% due to difficulties following the city-wide lockdown.

 Gambling

-The Philippine Amusement and Gaming Corporation (PAGCOR) ordered the suspension of all gaming operations in the country, including the land-based casinos in Entertainment City and Newport City, on March 15.
-The gaming regulator also announced that they were limiting the operations of Philippine offshore gaming operations in the region.
+The Philippine Amusement and Gaming Corporation (PAGCOR) ordered the suspension of all gaming operations in the country, including the land-based casinos in Entertainment City and Newport City, on March 15, 2020.
+The gaming regulator also announced they were limiting the operations of Philippine offshore gaming operations in the region.

-Illegal gambling activities conducted online, including online cockfighting or e-sabong, through social media has proliferated amidst the pandemic.
-PAGCOR has aimed to regulate online cockfighting, as part of efforts to expand the source of funds for the government.
+Illegal gambling activities conducted online, including online cockfighting or e-sabong, proliferated during the pandemic.
+PAGCOR aimed to regulate online cockfighting as part of efforts to expand the government's sources of funding.